 There are a number of examples, such as, HTTP Status code, Top URLs, Hits over Time, Top hits per user, Top hits per client IP, Number of users over time, top countries, users GEO IP, Average Bandwidth (MB) Over Time, etc.

-The screen capture below, from the upgraded XpoLog Apps Interface, shows some examples of visualization gadgets depicting finds from an independent website.
+The screen capture below is from an old XpoLog App Interface (we have a new cool look, download and see the awesomeness), shows some examples of visualization gadgets depicting finds from an independent website.